Every successful blogger has SOMETHING in common.

 Sushant Risodkar: Sushant has achieved plenty at the age of just 18.
 He is a part time blogger, yet making thousands of dollars from his blog SmartBloggerz.
 It’s a great resource who want to make money online.

-I’ve read so many interviews by these 3 guys, but I’ve never found a single post covering all the 3 of them at one place.
+I’ve read so many interviews about these 3 guys, but I’ve never found a single post covering all the 3 of them at one place.
 I’ve tried my best to cover almost everything within 8 questions, you’ll find it really helpful :)

 Let me introduce myself to those who don’t know me.